gottyduke/Elin.Plugins/Emmersive/README.md

 Your API keys will be encrypted locally your computer, not sent anywhere.

+By adding multiple AI services, Emmersive(Elin with AI) will pool them on request failure and enable auto-retry seamlessly.

 ### Google(Free!)

 Head to [Google AI Studio](https://aistudio.google.com/projects), create a project.
 If you are using free tier, I recommend making 3 projects (rate limit is per project, not per API key) and generate an API key for each project.